alex-latham/Crate/code/agl-style-survey-annotations.md

     * Add style survey images here

 ## Notes:
-* Where will the styleSummarizer live?
+* Will the styleSummarizer live in modules/user/resolvers.js?
 * Alternative to storing a single string for summary (e.g., "Classy but trashy"), we could store two fields like primaryStyle: "classy", secondaryStyle: "trashy".